rf2485/aaic_2024/README.md

 numbered scripts and do not need to be called manually.
 Wait until the script finishes before starting the next numbered script.

+Some subjects do not have fieldmap images available.
+These are processed using the scripts ending in "_nofmap".
+Subject CC721434 has incorrect orientation labels on their fieldmap images.
+These are remedied by running "sub-CC721434_fmap_corr.py".

 The original analysis was conducted on Red Hat Enterprise Linux Server release 7.4.